How to sell your company

 In relationship terms, selling a company is a bit more like a game of Survivor.
 It’s about being strategic every step of the way.

-Each time I've sold a company, I've known ahead of time which buyer the deal makes the most sense for.
+Each time I've been involved in a sales process, I've known ahead of time which buyer the deal makes the most sense for.
 And I’ve found it most helpful to make sure they know that I want to make the deal happen, but that we have other options and that we need to be fair to our shareholders.

 This brings us to a really important lesson on pricing.